 NBC fires Matt Lauer from 'Today'

-In the wake of the accusations and charges against Hollywood producer Harvey Weinstein for sexual assault, harassment, and rape, the #MeToo movement arose, and workplaces of highly prolific companies began clearing out any accused offenders.
+In the wake of the accusations and charges against Hollywood producer Harvey Weinstein for sexual assault and harassment, the #MeToo movement arose, and workplaces of highly prolific companies began clearing out any accused offenders.
 One such was Matt Lauer, the longtime co-host of “The Today Show.”
 Co-anchors Savannah Guthrie and Hoda Kotb would make the televised announcement of his firing in November 2017, not giving any sympathy to their former coworker.